 As a LEED Silver-certified building, the Raleigh Convention Center is dedicated to promoting sustainable practices within the facility and in the community.
 Since opening our doors in 2009, staying green has always been a priority.
-From the 350 tons of recycled steel that support our the facility to the 153,844 pounds we have diverted from landfills, we take steps both small and large to protect the planet.
+From the 350 tons of recycled steel that support our facility to the hundreds of thousands of pounds of waste we have diverted from landfills, we take steps both small and large to protect the planet.
+We're proud to be NC Green Travel-certified and the winner of the 2021 City of Raleigh Climate Action Awards for Energy and Water.

 Powering Your People